christina-chung-headshot

 Christina Chung

 Prior to joining S.L.
 Pitts PC, Christina worked for the King County Superior Court Family Law Facilitator’s Department.
-She also worked as a judicial extern for Judge Mary I. Yu (presently an Associate Justice of the Washington Supreme Court).
+She also worked as a judicial extern for Judge Mary I. Yu (former Associate Justice of the Washington Supreme Court).

 Christina also worked as a volunteer attorney at King County Bar Association: Family Law Mentor Program and Eastside Legal Assistance Program focusing on Family Law and Domestic Violence cases.